leezhixuan/CS3245-hw4/README.txt

 - Pseudo relevance feedback -

 After a round of querying using the original query string that was given by the user, we obtain a list of docID as results.
-We take treat the top 3 highest ranking docIDs to be relevant documents.
+We take treat the top k highest ranking docIDs to be relevant documents.

-As it is computationally expensive to calculate the centroid of these relevant, we make use of the important terms associated to each docID that we have stored during indexing.
-For each of the top 3 most relevant docIDs, we retrieve their important terms and add them into the query string to form a new query string.
+Using the Rocchio formula approach for relevance feedback requires our indexing to store space-intensive document-vectors (rather than term-vectors, which are currently used) so that their centroid can be calculated.As it is computationally expensive to calculate the centroid of these relevant, we make use of the important terms associated to each docID that we have stored during indexing.
+For each of the top k most relevant docIDs, we retrieve their important terms and add them into the query string to form a new query string.
 We then do another round of querying with this new query string.

 This is somewhat similar to query expansion.
-The main difference is that the "expansion" here comes from the first round of query results rather than from the synonyms (from wordnet) added.
+The main difference is that the "expansion" here comes from the first round of query results rather than from the synonyms (from WordNet) added.
 The words added may or may not be synonyms of the query terms in the original query string.

+== Work Allocation ==

+A0223846B - Indexing, Phrasal Search, Query Expansion, Pseudo Relevance Feedback, README.txt and BONUS.docx
+A0194090E - Phrasal Search, Free Text Search, Query Expansion, README.txt A0174119E - Pseudo Relevance Feedback, BONUS.docx
+A0199384J - Boolean Search, Pseudo Relevance Feedback

 == Files included with this submission ==